tldr-pages/tldr/pages/common/hping3.md

 # hping3

-> Advanced ping utility which supports protocols such TCP, UDP, and Raw-IP.
+> Advanced ping utility which supports protocols such TCP, UDP, and raw IP.
 > Best run with elevated priviledges.
 > More information: <https://github.com/antirez/hping>.